Cottage Cheese Egg Casserole (High Protein, Make-Ahead)

 Why Cottage Cheese Egg Casserole is a Staple in My Kitchen

-I love having this cottage cheese egg bake in my rotation because it’s dependable, adaptable, and always satisfying.
-The cottage cheese keeps it moist and tender without feeling heavy, while the eggs bake into a light, airy custard that holds its shape beautifully.
+I love having this cottage cheese egg bake in my rotation because it's dependable, adaptable, and always satisfying.
+The cottage cheese keeps it moist and tender, while the eggs bake into a light, airy custard that holds its shape beautifully.
+One tip I always follow: pat the bell peppers dry and give the spinach a quick squeeze before adding them to the bowl.
+It takes 30 seconds and makes a real difference in the final texture.

 It's naturally gluten-free, making it easy to share at potlucks or brunch gatherings where I want everyone to feel welcome at the table.
 It also keeps well in the fridge for a few days, so it's perfect for meal prep breakfasts.
 And while my recipe is meat-free in this version, it's easy to customize with cooked sausage or bacon if you want to make it even heartier.
 This is the kind of savory breakfast casserole I know I can count on to make any morning feel a little more special.